fstiehle/bpmn-sol-llm-benchmark/README.md

 You can adjust these options in `bench.config.ts` to control which models, prompts, and process models are included in the benchmark run.

 If you want to run your own OpenRouter requersts (via `npm llm`) you must set a `OPENROUTER_SC_API_KEY` environment variable.

+If you want to run it on other data, place the data in `data/raw/`.

 ### Scripts
 The following `npm run` scripts can be run: